-Moving is a time of excitement, too much coffee, and a whole lot of internet researching!
+Moving is a time for excitement, too much coffee, and a whole lot of internet researching!
 If you are an active duty military family, as soon as your service member gets their official orders, it’s on.
 The thrill is the same for veterans and their families.
 You dive into the online research of the area around your soon-to-be new town, many times relying on various Facebook groups to help navigate the good, the bad, and the ugly.
-Once you’ve settled on an area, you have to make a big decision before anything else.
-Do you rent someone else’s home or buy your own?
+Once you’ve settled on an area, you’ll have to make a big decision before anything else: do you rent someone else’s home or buy your own?

 Renting a home